karmaniket/Academic-Predictor/README.md

 - Push your code to GitHub repository.
 - Create a new page under Worker & Pages.
 - Connect your repository and deploy

-## 🎉 Work in Progress!

-We’re continuously evolving!
-I'd love to hear your feedback.
-Feel free to reach out and become a part of STEM community.
-Join me on this exciting journey! 🌍